ccdmb/predector/docs/running.md

   Path to already downloaded gzipped HMMs of effectors.
   default: download from <https://doi.org/10.6084/m9.figshare.16973665>

+--precomputed_ldjson <path>
+  Path to an ldjson formatted file from previous Predector runs.
+  These records will be skipped when re-running the pipeline where the sequence is identical and the versions of software and databases (where applicable) are the same.
+  default: don't use any precomputed results.

 -params-file <path>
   Load command line parameters from this JSON or YAML file rather.